 The National Development Plan (PND) is first in terms of State planning.
 This is the guiding framework for the Costa Rican government's plan to promote the country's development.
-By law, the process of elaboration is directed by the Ministry of National Planning and Economic Policy, MIDE-PLAN, in coordination with the bodies of the National Planning System.
+By law, the process of elaboration is directed by the Ministry of National Planning and Economic Policy, MIDEPLAN, in coordination with the bodies of the National Planning System.
 The plan includes the main commitments and goals that each administration acquires at the beginning of its term and by which it is evaluated.
-It is a central, intersectoral and inter-institutional government policy framework.
+It is a central, intersectoral and interinstitutional government policy framework.
 In the NDP 2015-2018, 5.15 Citizen and security sector: An indicator on the prevention of femicide was included for the first time as a goal of the administration in the area of citizen security:

-women at high risk of femicide reached with new derstood as the extreme mani- festation of vio- lence against Formula Women at high risk of femicide provided with new preventive initiatives: CLAIS, CE-AAM, Emergency Kits.
-Number of women Fre- quency An- nual Weighting 25% Disaggregation (x) National () Regional Source of data Data provided by INAMU Category () Impact () Effect () Leverage (X) Output (X) Output
+INDICATOR DEFINTION FORMULA UNIT OF Measure FREQUENCY WEIGHTING Number of women at high risk of femicide reached with new preventive initiatives Femicide is understood as the extreme manifestation of violence against women because of their gender, to the point of causing death.
+Women at high risk of femicide provided with new preventive initiatives: CLAIS, CEAAM, Emergency Kits.
+Number of women served Annual 25% DISAGGREGATION SOURCE OF DATA CATEGORY (x) National () Regional Data provided by INAMU () Impact () Effect () Leverage (X) Output (X) Output